Cataracts

 What is a cataract?

 Cataracts are among the most common age-related eye conditions; it is estimated that over 60% of Americans will develop a cataract at some point during their lifetimes.
 This condition is characterized by the lens of the eye becoming cloudy, impairing vision to varying degrees.
 The lens is a clear part of the eye that helps to focus light, or an image, on the retina.
 In a normal eye, light passes through the transparent lens to the retina.
-Once it reaches the retina, light is changed into nerve Human Eye with Cataractsignals that are sent to the brain.
+Once it reaches the retina, light is changed into nerve signals that are sent to the brain.

 The lens must be clear for the retina to receive a sharp image.
 If the lens is cloudy from a cataract, the image you see will be blurred.